exen904/ESP32-Plant-Sensor/readme.md

 ## BOM
 - 1x ESP32 Devkit with the correct pinout
 - 6x JST B3B-XH-A (2.0mm vertical) connectors
+- 4x M2x4 screws for securing the PCB in the bottom case

 ## Software
 I run these with ESPHome, see my code in the code folder.
 Calibrate the values under `calibrate_linear` for each state of sensor dry and sensor 100% (sensor partly emerged underwater).